Skip to content

 Setting Up a Tool Length Probe

 Set the position and motion parameters of your tool probes in the Probe Configuration window.
-If you have already defined your probing settings, you can skip ahead to Activating Tool Length Probing.
+If you have already defined your probing settings, you can skip ahead to Start Tool Length Probing.

 Warning